brreg/regnskapsregister-api/README.md

 # regnskapsregister-API

-Nøkkeltall fra årsregnskapet for siste regnskapsår som åpne data.
+Key values from annual accounts for the last accounting year as open data.

 # Local development